kavia-common/silent-auction-platform-39777-39786/react_frontend/kavia-docs/db-migrations-concise-final.md

 Frontend behavior:
 - A UUID v4 clientId is generated and persisted in localStorage (auction.clientId).
-- All bid inserts include bidder_session_id when the column exists; if absent, the app retries without it to remain functional.
+- All bid inserts include bidder_session_id; if the column is missing, the app catches the “column ... does not exist” error and automatically retries without the field so bids still succeed.
+You should add the column to capture session identity.

 ## 5) Supabase Realtime Tuning (<1s)